ddronamraju/retail-forecasting-analytics-system/CASE_STUDY.md

 - reusable function interface
 - persistence to Parquet for downstream batch scoring and training

+# 8. LightGBM model
+- LightGBM model as the primary forecaster
+- Time-based validation and WAPE
+- Saved model artifact and readiness for API/batch scoring
 ## 4. Additional Modules

 Short descriptions of: